-After being demoted to Mariners bullpen, how can Felix Hernandez re-invent himself?
+After being demoted to Mariners bullpen, how can Felix Hernandez reinvent himself?

 That makes his fall more puzzling, but perhaps also more apt for a revival.
 Sure, there is a steep price to pay after making 30-plus starts for 10 consecutive years, with 190 or more innings each time, from age 20 to 29.
 One’s arm can stay at full power for only so long, unless your name is Nolan Ryan or Randy Johnson.
 And you can question if Hernandez worked hard enough to stave off age-related decline.
 But I’m in the camp that believes Hernandez still has enough stuff to become a viable starter once again – almost certainly not an ace, but serviceable, unlike the train wreck of 2018.

 There are two primary roads back to respectability for Hernandez – a reinvention of his pitching style as a starter, or a new career as a reliever.
 Both will require a full buy-in, which Hernandez might finally be ready to offer now that the reality of his plight is sinking in.
-For as long as we’ve been discussing the need for Felix to embrace a new M.O. – a topic that dates to 2015 – and despite some half-hearted acknowledgement by Hernandez, one got the impression that deep down he still believed he could power his way back to his old form.
+For as long as we’ve been discussing the need for Felix to embrace a new M.O. – a topic that dates to 2015 – and despite some halfhearted acknowledgement by Hernandez, one got the impression that deep down he still believed he could power his way back to his old form.

 I would assume he’s been dissuaded of that notion, at last.
 Examples of flamethrowers who succeeded after the thunder left their arm include Frank Tanana, who in the mid-1970s was described by Sparky Anderson as having “the finest left-handed arm I had ever seen.”
 Tanana led the American League with 269 strikeouts in 1975, the only time from 1972-79 that anyone but Ryan led the AL in strikeouts.
 Eventually, elbow problems derailed him, and Tanana re-emerged as a finesse pitcher who went on to win 240 games, the bulk of them in his new persona.